siriusctrl/UniPublic/CS/week8.md

     - drawback
       - Wasteful, network with 260 nodes must be class B with 16,384 address
   - CIDR (classless InterDomain Routing)
-    - Each interface/route explicitly specifies which bits are the “network” field.
+    - Each interface/route explicitly specifies which bits are the “network” field by slash.
-    - Network with 260 nodes only needs 9 bits
+    - Network with 260 nodes only needs 9 bits (2^8^ = 256 not enough, 2^9^ = 512)
-    - Hwo it works?
+    - How it works?
       - Encodes the network and host number
         - Network in top bits (usually)
         - Host in bottom bits
       - Assigned to networks in blocks, the network part will be the same for all hosts on the network
         - As such, a network corresponds to a contiguous block of IP address space, call prefix
         - Prefixes are written as the lowest IP address followed by a slash and the size of the network portion
         - 192.0.2.0/24
     - Why pre-fixing?
       - Make the routing much more efficient
         - Since networks are assigned in blocks, intermediary routers need only maintain routes for the prefixes, not every individual host